 Why this way?

 up later.
 Take the photo now.
-Then find what it means.
-What can we figure out when we are not being told.
+What can we learn when we are not being told.
 What can we

 see, or hear, when our attention is not directed by an agenda.

 Maybe what we are taught does not relate to what is there.